l2silver/two-way-rest/README.md

 <TWR* properties...>
 ```
 __tree__
-type: Array
+type: string
 purpose: the backend and frontend location of where a TWR component will act
 example_1:
 ```
-['users', '1'] (used for updates/destructions of a specific instance)
+users/1' (used for updates/destructions of a specific instance)
 == 'http://remoteurl/users/1' (backend)
 == reducerState.immutable = {users: {1: {id: 1, name: 'joe'}}} (frontend)
 ```

 example_2:
 ```
-['users'] (used for create/index of a specific instance)
+'users' (used for create/index of a specific instance)
 == 'http://remoteurl/users' (backend)
 == reducerState.immutable = {users: {...the results of a create/index} (frontend)
 ```